cyberbotics/webots/docs/discord/technical-questions-2020.md

 ok, my bad, its actually indicated everywhere 😄

-##### EUGE 08/20/2020 12:21:48
+##### 3 u g 3 08/20/2020 12:21:48
 Thansk a lot guys, am trying to mark a point in space for a Ur-5 robot to reach to.
 We use python code.
 I used a small cube before, but was hoping for a more elegant solution to mark a point.
 If any.
 No prob otherwise.
 Thansk a lot for your kind help!

 ##### creative 08/20/2020 12:52:13
 `@David Mansolino` hi!
 I use ros control 10 epucks in webots, how do I set time\_step?thanks!

 ##### alxy 08/20/2020 13:05:01
-`@EUGE` Not sure if that is exactly what you are looking fro, but there is an example where a robotic arm follows a target balll like object.
+`@3 u g 3` Not sure if that is exactly what you are looking fro, but there is an example where a robotic arm follows a target balll like object.
 You can drag and drop the target in the arm follows: [https://github.com/cyberbotics/webots/tree/master/projects/robots/abb/irb](https://github.com/cyberbotics/webots/tree/master/projects/robots/abb/irb)

 ##### Simon Steinmann [Moderator] 08/20/2020 13:35:12
 `@alxy` I just created a universal IK controller.
 It is not yet merged, but you can check it out here: [https://github.com/cyberbotics/community-projects/tree/Simon-Steinmann-IK](https://github.com/cyberbotics/community-projects/tree/Simon-Steinmann-IK)